Baby (Clean Bandit song): Background and release

-Composition
+Composition and reception

 Baby is composed in the key of C minor.
 Lyrically, the song deals with a love triangle, with the singer telling somebody that they are "already someone else's".

 The song has a tempo of 117 beats per minute, and has a time signature of common time.
 It also features a complete descending circle of fifths, which propels the music forward throughout the circle of fifths and back to C minor.